Transposition of the great vessels

 In transposition of the great vessels, the blood goes to the lungs, picks up oxygen, returns to the heart, and then flows right back to the lungs without ever going to the body.
 Blood from the body returns to the heart and goes back to the body without ever picking up oxygen in the lungs.

 Symptoms appear at birth or very soon afterward.
-How bad the symptoms are depends on the type and size of heart defects (such as atrial septal defect or patent ductus arteriosus) and how much oxygen moves through the body's general blood flow.
+How bad the symptoms are depends on the type and size of additional heart defects (such as atrial septal defect, ventricular septal defect, or patent ductus arteriosus) and how much the blood can mix between the 2 abnormal circulations.

 The health care provider may detect a heart murmur while listening to the chest with a stethoscope.
 The baby's mouth and skin will be a blue color.